Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 And every generation was that way.

-We have reached a point in our generational evolution where increasing numbers of parents don't think it can happen anymore.
+And now we've gotten to the point, we have reached a point in our generational evolution where increasing numbers of parents don't think it can happen anymore.

-Parents today, with their kids still living at home with mountains of student loan debt, do not see where their kids are going to end up doing better than they did.
+Parents today, with their kids still living at home, with mountains of student loan debt, do not see where their kids are going to end up doing better than they did.

 And it's ripping their hearts out.